 Once you have decided that change is necessary and your purpose is clear, the reasons for first developing a “solution after next” or an ideal future solution based on forward thinking are compelling:

-- Your creativity and the creativity of all involved are liberated from current short or term priorities and concerns, and perceived or self-imposed limits.
+• Your creativity and the creativity of all involved are liberated from current or short term priorities and concerns as well as perceived or self-imposed limits.

 The Systems Principle